anomalous([<anomalousType>,]<testWindow>, [<confidenceFactor>,] [<historyWindow>,] <tsExpression> [,boundaryOptions])

 anomalous() Function in Alerts

 anomalous()function are resource intensive and need to be used carefully.
-Otherwise, they can cause high loading on the Wavefront system.
+Otherwise, they can cause high loading on the Wavefront service.

 History Size and Test Window Size